 However, inflammation is painful, and intense swelling may actually slow healing.
 Anyone who experiences inflammation that is serious enough to interfere with everyday functioning should see a doctor.

 Arthritis is a group of conditions that affect joint health.
 Inflammatory forms of arthritis cause inflammation in the joints.
-Most types of inflammatory arthritis are chronic, progressive conditions.
-They may begin in one joint but eventually progress to other joints.
+Most types of inflammatory arthritis are

 Some examples of inflammatory arthritis include:

 Many types of inflammatory arthritis are autoimmune diseases, which means that they appear when the body’s immune system mistakenly attacks healthy tissue.

 However, some infections can also cause inflammatory arthritis.
 Septic arthritis happens when a joint becomes infected.
 Sometimes, an infection in another area of the body travels through the bloodstream to a joint.